- The Unit of Credit

 - The unit of credit is the semester credit.

-Lower division (freshman and sophomore) courses are numbered 100-299.
-Upper division (junior and senior) courses are numbered 300-499.
+- Lower-division courses are numbered 100-299.
+Upper-division courses are numbered 300-499.

-The class in which a regular or conditional student is ranked at the beginning of the college year is based upon the following:
+- The class in which a regular or conditional student is ranked at the beginning of the college year is based upon the following:

 Grades and Transcripts

 Midterm and final grades are made available to students through their WebAdvisor accounts.
 No paper grade reports are distributed or mailed unless specifically requested by students.
 Copies of grades are sent to parents only if authorized by the student.
 Students having questions or needing assistance should contact the Registrar's Office.

 Official transcripts of record are ordered through the Registrar's Office.
 Transcripts are released only when financial obligations to the College have been met.
 As stated on each transcript, federal law requires that release of such records be authorized personally by the student.
 No third party may legally have access to that record without the student's written consent.
 Official Transcript Request forms are located online on the Registrar's page or can be accessed through WebAdvisor.